 If you cook the ribs using a grill, stove, or oven,, you can skip the thawing part.
 However, if you intend to use your slow cooker, the meat must be thawed.

 The proper thawing process is a crucial aspect here.
 Many people thaw the meat on their kitchen counter or a hot surface, which is entirely the wrong thing to do.
-According to USDA, you should always thaw your meat in the fridge, microwave, or cold water.
+According to USDA, you should always thaw your ribs in the fridge, microwave, or cold water.

 Once you’ve thawed your meat, you can’t refreeze it again.
 So, make sure you’re ready to consume the whole meat before cooking.
 However, you can store the ribs after cooking.